sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

 # 2. Modify the Environment Repo (Staging)

 **NOTE**
 Though I am told that you can accomplish secret interpolation by setting this at the app level only, I have not tried it and so I want you to also include this on your target environment where the app is being deployed.
-In my case it is *Staging*.
+In my case, it is *Staging*.
 Take a look at the actual [file in my repo](https://github.com/jenkins-oscar/environment-whiskeysour-staging/blob/master/env/values.tmpl.yaml).

-- You will want to checkout the file located at `env/values.yaml` (this file can be empty based on my experience, later gets populated again)
+- You will want to check out the file located at `env/values.yaml` (this file can be empty based on my experience, later gets populated again)

 - You will want to create a new file, name it `env/values.tmpl.yaml`.
 The file should look like the sample code below.
 At the bottom is where I add my app secrets and set them as *environment variables* for the *Staging* environment.